senzing-garage/azure-template-aks-poc-simple/README.md

 ## Synopsis

+:warning: This is incomplete work -- and probably doesn't full work.

 Using a Cloud-Native Application Bundle (CNAB) deploy an example Senzing stack.
 An Azure ARM template for bringing up Senzing on Kubernetes (AKS)